Ellidan-web/survey-form-/README.md

 # Feedback Survey System

-A comprehensive web-based feedback collection system designed for offices to measure client satisfaction and improve public service delivery.
+A comprehensive web-based feedback collection system designed for offices to measure Customer Feedback and improve public service delivery.

 ---

 ## 📋 Project Overview

-This project implements a **Client Satisfaction Measurement (CSM) system** that allows citizens to provide feedback on their recent transactions with government offices.
+This project implements a **Customer Feedback Survey (CFS) system** that allows citizens to provide feedback on their recent transactions with Organization offices.
 The system is built with modern web technologies and follows **data privacy best practices**.

 ---